 Estimating Construction Costs

 Mr. Hell

 It wasn't, however, a total loss.
 It was the first complete set of blueprints I had drafted for a project of that scale.
-The process of gathering data and making notes about the existing structure to later apply to my drawings, along with extensive building code research, was a learning experience I would never forget.
+The process of gathering data and making notes about the existing structure to later apply to my drawings, along with extensive building code research, was a learning experience I never forgot.

+Estimating Construction Costs